jdeluyck/kcoreorg-website/_posts/2023/2023-10-30-switching-to-traefik-stepca.md

 ### Root / intermediate CA certificates

 One important thing to remember (and this bit me) _if you're not starting from scratch_ is to make sure you have a trusted/known root CA certificate, intermediate CA and key installed in the container volume.
-I dropped an intermediate certificate under `/home/step/certs`.
+I dropped an intermediate certificate under `/home/step/certs`{: .filepath}.

 Make sure to correctly configure the `dnsNames` section, as this will determine on which hostnames `step-ca` will answer.

 ### Config

-I'm using the following configuration with `step-ca`, which is installed under `/home/step/config/ca.json` when I instantiate the container:
+I'm using the following configuration with `step-ca`, which is installed under `/home/step/config/ca.json`{: .filepath} when I instantiate the container:

 ```json
 {